 (39) In its judgment of 8 April 2014, Magyar Keresztény Mennonita Egyház and Others v.
 Hungary, the ECtHR ruled that Hungary had violated freedom of association, read in the light of freedom of conscience and religion.
 The Constitutional Court of Hungary found that certain rules governing the conditions of recognition as a church were unconstitutional and ordered the legislature to bring the relevant rules in line with the requirements of the European Convention on Human Rights.
 The relevant Act was accordingly submitted to the Hungarian Parliament in December 2015, but it did not obtain the necessary majority.
 The execution of that judgment is still pending.

-The ECtHR found violation of the right to freedom of association read in light of the right to freedom of religion of the applicant religious communities, which lost their status as registered churches following the entry into force in 2012 of the new Hungarian Church Act.
-The Court found that 'in removing the applicants' church status altogether rather than applying less stringent measures, in establishing a politically tainted reregistration procedure whose justification as such is open to doubt, and finally, in treating the applicants differently from the incorporated churches not only with regard to the possibilities for cooperation but also with regard to entitlement to benefits for the purposes of faith-related activities, the authorities disregarded their duty of neutrality vis-à-vis the applicant communities'.
+The ECtHR found violation of the right to freedom of association read in light of the right to freedom of religion of the applicant religious communities, which lost their status as churches following the entry into force in 2012 of the new Hungarian Church Act.
+The Court found that 'in removing the applicants' church status altogether rather than applying less stringent measures, in establishing a politically tainted re-registration procedure whose justification as such is open to doubt, and finally, in treating the applicants differently from the established churches not only with regard to the possibilities for cooperation but also with regard to entitlement to benefits for the purposes of faith-related activities, the authorities disregarded their duty of neutrality vis-à-vis the applicant communities'.

 The judgment of the ECtHR found violations in respect of 16 religious communities.
 The Court obliged the parties, including Hungary, to carry out consultations on the amount of the compensation.
 Agreements were reached with nine communities, while in respect of seven further communities, the ECtHR defined the amount of compensation.
 Many of these communities claimed for an unreasonable amount of compensation, especially those which had wanted to gain the religious status in order to receive the state support.
 These claims were rejected by the ECtHR and the awarded compensations were more in line with the amount previously offered by the Hungarian Government.
-Applicants pay the Government a fair compensation on the basis of external court agreements or court judgments (28 June 2016 and partial judgments of 25 April 2017).
+The Government payed the applicants a fair compensation on the basis of external court agreements or court judgments (28 June 2016 and partial judgments of 25 April 2017).

 On 6 July 2015, upon the motion of the Budapest Administrative and Labour Court submitted in the framework of the registration proceedings pending before it upon the request of the Budapest Autonóm Gyülekezet, the Constitutional Court found that certain rules governing the conditions of recognition as a church (which have already been amended after the introduction of the applications to the ECtHR) were unconstitutional and ordered the legislature to bring the relevant rules in line with the requirements of the Convention by 15 October 2015.
-The relevant Act was accordingly submitted to the Parliament in December 2015 but it did not obtain the support of the necessary qualified (two-thirds) majority.
-The new rules have not yet been adopted.
-A new amendment to the Church Act is currently under preparation, which provides the
+The relevant draft act was accordingly submitted to the Parliament in December 2015 but it did not obtain the support of the necessary qualified (two-thirds) majority.